sudoarchie/RETIC/README.md

 For sellers:
 - Log in to your RETIC account.
-- Navigate to the ticket reshelling section.
+- Navigate to the ticket reselling section.
 - Provide event details and ticket information.
 - Upload scanned or digital copies of the tickets.
 - Await ticket validation and listing.